loomnetwork/loom-sdk-documentation/docs/delegated-proof-of-stake.md

 ## Future Improvements

-### Witness Rewards
+## Bonding

-Witnesses are not directly paid for their work now.
-In the future a scheme could be developed to allow witnesses to be paid out for proposing and/or validating blocks.
+In the future witnesses may lock up a specified number of coins that can be seized for bad behavior.
+This adds an additional incentive for good behavior beyond the witness salary.

 ### Proof of Authority